HR: 10 ideas for video formats to enhance your job descriptions

 It allows you to put a face to your future colleagues, discover the premises and get a feel for the general atmosphere of the company.
 Here are a few simple, inventive and rhythmic formats to apply immediately to your own - and for each of them, from the most classic to the most offbeat.

-1. The typical day interview
+1. The one-day interview

 Everything you need to put yourself in the shoes of a future employee of your company.
 In practice, determine three crucial moments in your future employee's typical day, and ask a member to embody them.

-Example 2: "1.45pm: coffee with the whole team before getting back to work.
+Example 2: "1:45pm: coffee with the whole team before getting back to work.
 It's tradition!"
 The more you change the setting according to what's being said (for lunch, a shot in the cafeteria, for example), the more impact your video will have.

 2. The "goodies" interview